 Since moving back to Charlottesville in 2010 I’ve studied voice with Pamela Beasley at the University of Virginia.
 My training is classical so my primary focus in vocal training is on vocal health, sustainability and beauty of sound.
 I graduated the University of Virginia in 2003 with a B.A. in Music/Biology.

-In the fall of 2013 I accepted a position at the Field School of Charlottesville starting the area’s first boys’ choir.
+In the fall of 2013 I accepted a position at the Field School of Charlottesville starting the school’s boys’ choir program.
 I am immensely enjoying the adventure of the young changing male voices and the growing program.
-I love this job.
+I love this job and community.
+The boys have taught me so much both about their instruments and every day they teach me how to be a more effective music facilitator.

-I participate in music ministry at Presbyterian Church in Covesville, Virginia as a regular singer – plenty of Bach, beautiful acoustics and an overall celebration of singing within the congregation.
+I participate in music ministry at Presbyterian Church in Covesville, Virginia as a regular singer – there I enjoy plenty of Bach, beautiful acoustics and an overall celebration of singing within the congregation.

 At this stage, I don’t really spend much time on this website so most likely it’s not going to answer all your questions.